What do I have to do when getting EI?

 You must report all of your earnings in your reports.
 If EI finds out that you are not reporting all of your earnings, the full amount you earned is taken off your benefits.
 You will probably get other penalties as well.

-Read more in What happens if I give information that is not true?
+You will probably get other penalties as well.
+Read more in What happens if I give false information?

 Do I have to take any job?